moodle/devdocs/general/app/development/scripts/gulp-push.md

 - `tracker.url` — URL of the tracker to update.
 By default: [https://tracker.moodle.org/](https://tracker.moodle.org/).
 - `tracker.username` — Username to use in the tracker.
 - `tracker.fieldnames.repositoryurl` — Name of the tracker field where to put the repository URL.
 By default: "Pull  from Repository".
 - `tracker.fieldnames.branch` — Name of the tracker field where to put the branch name.
-By default: "Pull Master Branch".
+By default: "Pull Main Branch".
 - `tracker.fieldnames.diffurl` — Name of the tracker field where to put the diff URL.
-By default: "Pull Master Diff URL".
+By default: "Pull Main Diff URL".
 - `wording.branchRegex` — Regex to use to identify the issue number based on the branch name.
 By default: `(MOBILE)[-\_](\[0-9]+)`.
 If you want to use the script to handle issues that aren't `MOBILE` you'll need to update this field.
 For example, if you work on 2 projects: `(MOBILE|MYPROJECT)[-\_](\[0-9]+)`.
 - `{PROJECTNAME}.repositoryUrl` — To specify the git URL where to push changes for a certain project (`{PROJECTNAME}` is the name of the project).
 This can be used if you work on different projects and you want to push changes to different remotes depending on the project.
 For example: `MOBILE.repositoryUrl: https://github.com/moodlehq/moodleapp`.
 - `{PROJECTNAME}.diffUrlTemplate` — To specify the diff URL template to use for a certain project (`{PROJECTNAME}` is the name of the project).
 By default: `remoteUrl + '/compare/%headcommit%...%branch%'`.